 If it meant saving my work, and getting my work to where it should be, I would sacrifice my soul for my work.
 I believe in my work more than I believe, or could believe, in anything.
 That the sun is hot.
 That I am even alive.
 That any of us are.
 That too, will hit a point, where years and years of abuse--there's no other word for it--and bigotry--there's no other word for that, either--make it such that I have a choice.
 I know what it is happening, I know why.
 I know what is being done to me.
 I know it won't stop.
 I know that that person has no intention of ever not abusing me and discriminating against me.
 I would have, over these years, tried everything.
 Every approach.
 Appeal.
 They'll know I do what they can never do.
 They know, too, that even with an entire industry against me, I am beating them.

-I write about 10,000 a day, 365 days of the year.
+I write at least 5000 words a day, 365 days of the year.
 I've had a stroke, I'm alone, I'm poor.
 I work twenty hours a day.
 Every day.
 On Christmas I am alone working.
 On a Saturday I am at the desk by four working.
 I then run stairs--thousands each day--to be able to withstand the stress.
 I produce thousands of works of art in an endless array of voices.
 Every day I make art.
 Works that stand alongside anything.
 At any time.

 Every single thing I get--earn--I do against all odds.
 Because if you are not like the people in publishing, the people in publishing will hate you.
 What that means is everyone who is not like these people is flushed out early.
 One would not be able to fight against what one would have to fight against.
 One would not be able to endure, either.
 You could go off and teach, and your three friends could publish you in literary journals, but that will be the whole of it.
 And that whole, is nothing.
 Now, it might be appropriate--as in, the realistic limit--for what that person's work can do in the world.
 But that's not my work.
 My choice is to either let this happen indefinitely, as if I'm complicit in their abuse, and willing to let them get away with it, and live in filth, poverty, anonymity; or, I have to say something.